Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Choosing between retail prop firms and hedge funds comes down to your goals, risk appetite, and trading style.
 Here’s a quick breakdown of the key differences:

 - Retail Prop Firms: Provide firm capital to traders after an evaluation phase.
-Earnings are performance-based, with traders keeping up to 90% of profits.
+Earnings are performance-based, with traders sometimes keeping up to ~90% of profits depending on the firm’s rules and payout tiers.
 Entry is accessible with a small evaluation fee, and work is typically remote and independent.

 - Hedge Funds: Pool money from wealthy investors and institutions.
-Compensation includes a base salary and performance bonuses.
-Entry requires advanced qualifications, experience, and often relocation to financial hubs.
+Compensation often includes a base salary and performance bonuses, and many funds still reference the “2-and-20” concept—even though fee terms vary widely across the industry today.

 Quick Comparison